The Road Ahead

 - Look for other road users

 Before you begin driving, check for pedestrians and bicycle riders around your vehicle by checking your mirrors, blind spots, sensors and reversing cameras.

 - Drive during the middle of the day

 It can be harder to see in the late afternoon sun and at night.
 If you drive during the middle of the day, you can see more clearly and there are fewer cars on the road.

 - Drive short distances

 Plan ahead so you only drive short distances.
-Drive to the shopping centres closest to you at quiet times to avoid lots of traffic.
+Drive to the shopping centres closest to you at less busy times of the day.